Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 I am a fan of the home improvement big box store that is closest and has the best price.
 I do not favor any individual chain.
 However, only Lowe's and Ace carry SteelTek parts; Home Depot does not.
 Also, not every Lowe's carries SteelTek.
 Once you make a list, you will need to go to the Lowe's website, look up every part you need, and see which store carries it.
 Your best option is to plan what you need a few weeks in advance, order the parts online from Lowe's and have them delivered to your local store for pickup.

 - (2) x 1 1/4-inch 45° short tee fittings

 - (2) x 1 1/4-inch floor flanges

 Put all of the parts together and loosely tighten the Allen screws in each fitting.
-Place the 3-foot pipes in the floor flanges and tighten.
-Mount the 45° short tees on top of the 3-foot pipes and tighten.
-Slide the 6-foot pipe through the short tees and tighten.
+Place the three-foot pipes in the floor flanges and tighten.
+Mount the 45° short tees on top of the three-foot pipes and tighten.
+Slide the six-foot pipe through the short tees and tighten.

-DO NOT install the end caps.
-This can make sliding the 6-foot pipe through the 45° short tees difficult or impossible.
+Do not install the end caps.
+This can make sliding the six-foot pipe through the 45° short tees difficult or impossible.